Sol-Global-Management/repository-1/cl9d09qis00crwvnvhmnpd2rz.md

 One saves resources when one doesn't abbreviate words.

-What happens when you write "domain-specific language" instead of those many words:
+What happens when you write e.g. "domain-specific language" instead of DSL:

 a.
 You save your energy.